LadyTao/learngit/readme.txt

-git is a disrtibuted version control system. gir is a free software
+Git is a version control system.
-Git has a mutable index called stage.
+Git is free software.